 Soil is also a big part of the equation.
 If you use a dense soil like you’d find in a garden bed, your obovata will likely rot from retaining too much water and the roots not getting enough air circulation.

 Most well-draining houseplant soils will work just fine.
 My obovata came in a very peat-based soil.
 When I repotted it, I added some perlite as well.
-Things like peat moss, perlite, and orchid bark help to make the soil less dense, facilitate air and water flow, and give the roots room to breathe.
+Things like coco coir, fine moss, perlite, and orchid bark help to make the soil less dense, facilitate air and water flow, and give the roots room to breathe.

 What fertilizer should I use?